 Our Multi-Year Accessibility Plan (MYAP) aligns with the goals in the Accessibility for Ontarians with Disabilities Act (AODA) to identify, remove and prevent barriers that restrict opportunities for people with disabilities.
 It describes our plans to identify and remove these barriers for all Town facilities and services.
 The plan also outlines the progress we’ve made over the past years and sets a course for the future.

-View our current status report on the MYAP.
+View our 2021 status report on the MYAP.
+The 2022 status report will be available here soon.

 We developed the MYAP and status reports with input from staff, the Accessibility Advisory Committee and the public.